SteveLeungYL/parserfuzz_code/README.md

 bash run_mysql_bisecting.sh SQLRight --oracle NOREC
 ```

+**WARNING** Due to the long compilation time for the `MySQL` DBMS, we are using pre-compiled and cached `MySQL` binaries to bisect the detect logical bugs.
+As time passes, the cached `MySQL` binaries can become out-of-date and the bisecting can thus become inaccurate.
+We recommend the developer to add in new `MySQL` versions, or re-compile the MySQL cached binaries in the future `MySQL` runs, in order to keep the bisecting results more accurate.
+The `MySQL` cached binaries zip files can be located in directory `<sqlright_root>/MySQL/bisecting/bisecting/mysql_binary_zip`.

 The bisecting script doesn't require `--start-core` and `--num-concurrent` flags.
 And it will auto exit upon finished.
 The unique bug reports will be generated in `<sqlright_root>/MySQL/Results/sqlright_mysql_NOREC_bugs/bug_samples/unique_bug_output`.

 ---------------------------------------